christianhaitian/PortMaster/ports.md

 Title="VVVVVV ."
 Desc="VVVVVV is a 2010 puzzle-platform game created by Terry Cavanagh.
 The free Make and Play Edition data.zip file is already included.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the ports/VVVVVV folder if you prefer that version instead." porter="Christian_Haitian" locat="VVVVVV.zip" runtype="rtr"

+Title="Wolf3D-Super-Upgrades ."
+Desc="Wolfenstein 3D Super Upgrades is a mission pack that comes with 815 new levels from 3rd Party sources collected or made by Carlton Griffon, and distributed by Apogee.
+These levels have since been released as freeware." porter="Slayer366" locat="Wolf3D-Super-Upgrades.zip" runtype="rtr"

 Title="World_War_II_GI ."
 Desc="World War 2 GI using the rednukem build open source port by Alexey Khokholov.
 You'll need to add your own full version WW2GI.GRP and WW2DI.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-WWII/gamedata folder." porter="romadu" locat="World%20War%20II%20GI.zip"